groupvine/gv-doc/3-send/3-sendTexts.md

 <span id="gv-2members-3sendTexts"></span>
 ## Text notifications for new or "urgent" emails

-Members can optionally receive text notifications with a link to the ive email for either all emails or just ones the sender has tagged as **"Urgent"**.
+Members can receive text notifications containing a link to the live email for either all emails or urgent only.
 (Text messaging fees may apply based on each individual's mobile phone plan).